anderssv/the-example/doc/fakes.md

 - Changes in behaviour.
 20 tests to fix because the data addded in your real code doesn't match test setup anymore?
 - Temporary issues outside your control.
 Network, 3rd party downtime, test envs that are slow
 - Slow Speed.
 It's all in memory baby.
 - Flakyness.
-If they become flaky you have other issues. ;)
+If fakes become flaky you have other issues. ;)

 # Isn't this a lot of work?

 A little bit, yes.
 But it reduces the long time overhead and maintenance of tests.
 And it increases the speed you can run tests at right away.
 Running stuff in memory is infinitely faster, even if the DB is on localhost.

 And if you do TDD, you only implement the features (in the fakes) as you need them.
-It is perfectly find to use IDEAS implement interface that leaves (exception throwing) TODOs for every method.
-Then you fix the ones needed to get your test passing.
+It is perfectly fin to use IDEAS "implement interface" function that leaves (exception throwing) TODOs for every method.
+Then you just fix the ones needed to get your test passing.
 Rinse and repeat. :)

 # Related reading
 - [Mocks are bad...
 A quick summary](https://anderssv.medium.com/mocks-are-bad-a-quick-summary-7c70d9d3226c)